CompoundWise

 Building Your £2,000 Monthly Investment Infrastructure

 At this level, your platform infrastructure matters.
-You need a provider offering stocks and shares ISA, SIPP, and GIA accounts under one roof for simplicity — AJ Bell, Hargreaves Lansdown, or interactive investor are popular choices.
+You need a provider offering stocks and shares ISA, SIPP, and GIA accounts under one roof for simplicity.
+AJ Bell, Hargreaves Lansdown, or interactive investor are popular choices.
 Flat-fee platforms save thousands over decades at this balance level.
-Your investment selection should remain disciplined: two or three low-cost index funds covering global equities, bonds, and possibly UK property (via a REIT tracker) provide ample diversification.
-Avoid the complexity trap — with £2,000 per month, the temptation to dabble in individual stocks, cryptocurrency, or alternative investments is strong, but the evidence overwhelmingly supports keeping the core of your portfolio in diversified, low-cost funds.
-Automate everything: direct debits, dividend reinvestment, and rebalancing.
+Your investment selection should remain disciplined.
+Two or three low-cost index funds covering global equities, bonds, and possibly UK property (via a REIT tracker) provide ample diversification.
+Avoid the complexity trap.
+With £2,000 per month, the temptation to dabble in individual stocks, cryptocurrency, or alternative investments is strong, but the evidence overwhelmingly supports keeping the core of your portfolio in diversified, low-cost funds.
+Automate everything, including direct debits, dividend reinvestment, and rebalancing.

 What If You Invested £2,000 Per Month for 20 Years Instead of 25?